Karthik369270/husky-a300-isaac-sim/docs/WRITEUP.md

 ## Challenges

 Roughly two thirds of the elapsed time went to environment problems rather than to the assignment itself.
-Recording them since the brief asks for challenges encountered.
+The brief asks for challenges encountered, so they are recorded here.

 **NGC registry authentication.** The `nvcr.io/nvidia/isaac-sim:5.1.0` container could not be pulled — repeated `docker login failed` with an empty